Magnet Forensics Scholarship Program

 • Promote diversity throughout the digital forensics field.

-To apply for the Magnet Scholarship Program, please send your application including your current resume/CV, a cover letter explaining your interest and how you meet the program’s objectives, and a letter of reference from a supervisor and/or leader within your agency to ScholarshipProgram@magnetforensics.com.
+To apply for the Magnet Forensics Scholarship Program, fill out this form.
+Your application will need to include your current resume, a cover letter explaining your interest and how you meet the program’s objectives, and a letter of reference from a supervisor or leader within your agency.

 Starting from the very basics of digital forensics and working right through to advanced smartphone and computer forensics, you’ll be able to take unlimited training from Magnet Forensics for a year.